spite/halloween-2016/README.md

 3D models and textures by BitGem <a href="https://shop.bitgem3d.com/products/halloween-pumpkins" >Halloween Pumpkins</a>

 > The repo is missing the assets from BitGem.
 I wasn't sure about the license, so I haven't uploaded them

-> I know it sucks, since the project won't work without them
+> I know, it sucks!
+The project won't work without them!
+But the code is there, and you can buy the assets

 Made with <a href="https://threejs.org/" >three.js</a>, <a href="https://github.com/spite/THREE.FBOHelper" >THREE.FBOHelper</a>, <a href="https://github.com/kaimallea/isMobile" >isMobile</a>